 - Under Product Information, select Update Options and click Update Now

-Useful Tip: If you cannot open the Excel right now due to crash, you may open Microsoft Store and update your Office applications there.
+Useful Tip: If you cannot open Excel right now due to a crash, you may open Microsoft Store and update your Office applications there.

 Method 3.
 Check and Remove Faulty Add-ins

-Unmatched and faulty add-ins will cause Excel crashing from time to time with no doubt, so it's necessary to check and remove the add-ins that are not applicable to your Excel.
+Unmatched and faulty add-ins will cause Excel to crash from time to time with no doubt, so it's necessary to check and remove the add-ins that are not applicable to your Excel.

 - Restart Excel in normal mode and go to File> Options> Add-ins